 Nissim grew up in the Seward Park neighborhood of Seattle.
 He was raised a Sunni Muslim but was non-practicing.
 His parents separated when he was two years old and his mother took custody of him.
 She remarried but his stepfather was a drug user and dealer who sold drugs from their home.
 In 1995, the FBI raided their house, which resulted in his mother’s arrest when he was nine.
 Nissim’s mother died from a drug overdose in 2005 she was thirty-seven years old.

-In 2009, Nissim released his second album, Al’yah, which received mixed-to-positive reviews.
+In 2009, Nissim released his second album, Ali’yah, which received mixed-to-positive reviews.
 After the album’s release, Nissim retired from music in 2011 following the release of an EP called “The Blackest Brown.”
-During his retirement Nissim converted from Christianity to Messianic Judaism.
 In 2012, Nissim made his return to music when he appeared on a rap single with the Israeli rap rock band group, Shtar.
-The single, called “Rabbit Hole,” was on their album Boss Ep.
+The single, called “Rabbit Hole,” was on their album, Boss Ep.
 In 2013, Nissim released a mixtape called “Miracle Music” and later that year he released his third album, Nissim.
-In 2016, Nissim and his family made an Aliyah, which means the immigration of Jews to Israel.
+In 2016, Nissim and his family made Aliyah, which means the immigration of Jews to Israel.